-Preservatives perform an important function in cosmetics preparations and are an indispensible ingredient.
+Preservatives perform an important function in cosmetics preparations and are an indispensable ingredient.
 One of the most important things to remember is that a cosmetic product must be safe for use.
-Any product manufactured without a preservative to prevent and control microbial growth will start to grow organisms, some of which may be potentially dangerous.
+Any product manufactured without a preservative to prevent and control microbial growth is at risk for microbial contamination, and some of these organisms may be potentially dangerous.
 A variety of undesirable organisms including yeasts, fungi and bacteria such as E. coli, Pseudomonas, Staphylococci and Streptococci have been identified in cosmetic preparations.
-Microbial contamination can also lead to product instability such as product separation, discoloration, and formation of gasses and odors.
+Microbial contamination can also lead to product instability such as separation, discoloration, and formation of gasses and odors.

-Microbial contamination of a cosmetic product can occur in numerous ways: if the customer usage and storage of cosmetics and skin care is lax; by care not taken in replacing lids; using unwashed fingers to remove and apply a cream or lotion from the container; storage in the bottom of a handbag or the glove compartment of the car or in a damp bathroom cupboard.
+Microbial contamination of a cosmetic product can occur in numerous ways: if the customer usage and storage of cosmetics and skin care is lax; by not taking care to fully reseal a bottle lid; using unwashed fingers to remove and apply a cream or lotion from the container; storage in the bottom of a handbag, the glove compartment of the car, or in a damp bathroom cupboard.
 All these create potential breeding grounds for bacteria of all kinds.

-Preservation is especially important in moist all-natural products that can serve as a growth media for bacteria and molds if not protected by ingredients that act as preservatives to inhibit that growth and help stabilize a cosmetic product.
+Preservation is especially important in natural products with a lot of moisture, which can serve as a growth medium for bacteria and molds if not protected.
 There is a downside to some preservatives, since in susceptible people they can cause allergies, dermatitis, and other side effects.
 Certain ones work only in specific conditions, such as a low pH (high acidity).

 The important word regarding preservatives is "balance"; with enough preservative necessary to control microbial growth, yet not too much so as to cause reactions or side effects.
-One such evaluation called AET or Antimicrobial Effectiveness Testing will aid in determining if this balance has been achieved.
-At NOW Foods we use this method to assure preservative effectiveness.
+One such evaluation, called AET or Antimicrobial Effectiveness Testing, will aid in determining if this balance has been achieved.
+At NOW we use this method to assure preservative effectiveness.

-While certain synthetic preservatives such as the parabens are relatively mild to the skin, certain others, such as formaldehyde donors, are not.
-In any case, at NOW we wish to avoid the use of such synthetics in our cosmetics and instead are focused on the use of natural and naturally derived preservatives.
+While certain synthetic preservatives such as parabens are relatively mild to the skin, certain others, such as formaldehyde donors, are not.
+Regardless, at NOW we actively avoid the use of such synthetics in our cosmetics, instead focusing on the development and use of natural and naturally derived preservatives.

-One such commonly used preservative is Citricidal®, derived from Grapefruit seeds.
-Obtained by the chemical modification of Grapefruit seed extractives, it is an extremely effective preservative but also very acidic and can be harsh to the skin.
-Because of this harshness, we have launched on an ambitious project to develop a primarily natural preservative system that is both effective and mild to the skin.
+One such commonly used preservative is Citricidal®, derived from grapefruit seeds.
+Obtained by the chemical modification of grapefruit seed extractives, it is an extremely effective preservative but also very acidic and can be harsh to the skin.
+Because of this undesirable attribute, we launched an ambitious project several years ago to develop a natural preservative system that is both effective yet mild to the skin.

-Many different preservative candidates have been reviewed.
-They ranged from essential oils and their components possessing antimicrobial properties to plant extracts, amino acid derivatives and enzymes.
-The candidates were formulated in our test cosmetic emulsion that is very sensitive to microbial contamination, making it the ideal test medium.
+Many different preservative candidates were reviewed.
+They ranged from essential oils with compounds that possess antimicrobial properties, to plant extracts, amino acid derivatives and enzymes.
+Potential ingredients were tested in a unique cosmetic emulsion that’s very sensitive to microbial contamination, making it an ideal test medium.

-The essential oils Clove, Cinnamon, Origanum and Thyme are known for their antimicrobial properties.
+The essential oils clove, cinnamon, oregano and thyme are known for their antimicrobial properties.
 These oils, and their major active components, were formulated at various concentrations in our test cosmetic emulsion.
-Also evaluated in this test emulsion were various citrus plant extracts and Birch extracts.
+Also evaluated in this test emulsion were various citrus plant extracts and birch extracts.
 Surprisingly, when subjected to the AET protocol, these all demonstrated either little or no preservative action.
-The Birch extracts performed poorly as well.
+The birch extracts performed poorly as well.
 The AET protocol calls for a specific reduction, or elimination, of five test microbes and these candidates failed in this respect.

-Certain peptides are currently being evaluated with excellent results.
+Certain peptides are currently being evaluated with excellent results so far.
 They function at a 3.5 – 7.5 pH range, are very mild, and appear to work well with all cosmetic ingredients.
 The evaluation is currently being expanded to cover a broad cosmetic spectrum, as well as determining synergy with other cosmetic ingredients.